GLX1999/DMPNN-MoE/README.md

 To use `prediction.py` for solubility prediction, follow these steps:

 1. Prepare a CSV file with three columns: `solute_smiles`, `solvent_smiles`, and `temperature`.
-2. Input the file path for the data, the model paths (for 10-folds), and set the output file path.
+2. Input the file path for the data, the model paths, and set the output file path.
 3. The script will load the model, perform predictions, and save the results in the output CSV.

 ```